 Wooden chopsticks (and bamboo chopsticks) are by far the most common type of chopsticks.
 It’s important to be familiar with the types of wooden chopsticks out there for safety reasons and best practices when it comes to owning a pair.
 For example, it’s important to be able to identify which wooden chopsticks are intended for single use, and which ones are reusable.
 Mixing the two types of chopsticks can foster unsanitary habits and be a health concern.

 If you care deeply about the environment, it’s important to understand the different materials used to manufacture chopsticks, and their impact on the environment.
+If you're traveling the world as a freelancer, or gig worker, you may come across all types of wooden chopsticks in various countries.
 Typically, bamboo chopsticks are much more environmentally friendly due to bamboo being a highly renewable natural resource.
 Bamboo grows very easily and very fast, and thus does not harm the environment as much when harvested to produce goods.
 However, all disposable chopsticks, no matter what material, are harmful to the environment.
 This is because trees and bamboo are cut down to produce single-use products that are thrown away immediately.
 The consumption of disposable chopsticks is simply far greater than the rate trees can be replenished.
 If you truly care, try bringing your own pair of reusable chopsticks.

 To summarize, here are some reasons why wooden chopsticks are important:

 - Health concerns.
 Some chopsticks are single-use, some are reusable.
 Know the difference to stay sanitary